MeltemYumsekAkbaba/CAT/CAT Diagnostics/Methodology.md

 ### 6. Efficiency summaries

-* Final theta, final SE, number of items administered, and time taken per session (difference between last and first `answered_at_parsed`) are computed and saved.
+* Final θ, final SE, number of items administered, and time taken per session (difference between last and first `answered_at_parsed`) are computed and saved.

 ### 7. Growth / repeated attempts

-* For users with multiple attempts the script computes `first_theta`, `last_theta`, and `delta = last - first` and produces a spaghetti plot for a sample of users.
+* For users with multiple attempts the script computes `first_θ`, `last_θ`, and `delta = last - first` and produces a spaghetti plot for a sample of users.

 ## Common problems & debugging tips